 Every pregnant woman expects the pains, aches, and discomfort to end at childbirth.
 However, this is not always the case.
-In fact, most women still experience postpartum cramps in the first week after childbirth.
+In fact, most women still experience postpartum cramps and swelling in the first weeks after childbirth.

 Thankfully, there’s a way out.

 In this article, we’d talk about everything you need to know about postpartum cramping; what it is, the causes, duration, and how to treat it.

 - What Are Postpartum Cramps?

 - What Causes Postpartum Cramps?

 - Do I Need To Speak To My Doctor About Postpartum Cramps?